catalyzeio/stratum-docs/guides/php-mysql.md

 `$databaseUrl = getenv("DATABASE_URL");`

 ### Updating Environment Variables
-Use the [The Platform CLI](https://github.com/daticahealth/cli) to update your environment variables.
+Use [The Platform CLI](https://github.com/daticahealth/cli) to update your environment variables.

 The [Datica CLI](https://github.com/daticahealth/cli) makes it pretty straight forward for updating environment variables.
 Just change into the local directory of your project and use the following commands.
 For more information on using the [Datica CLI](https://github.com/daticahealth/cli), head over to the [documentation](/compliant-cloud/cli-reference#vars).